Online shopping impact on buildings and property management

 When health concerns of the new coronavirus first surfaced, Groundfloor™ parcel management systems added to their no-touch delivery capabilities.
 No-touch delivery was an existing feature; a core element of Groundfloor’s award-winning software.
 It was initially designed to ensure even faster delivery.
 COVID-19 gave the feature a new context and expedited Groundfloor’s addition of a ‘no-touch collection’ feature.
 This complete end-to-end contactless process supports both couriers and recipients during the pandemic and beyond.

-It’s obvious our outlook beyond 2020 will need to maintain a sense of caution and awareness.
+Online shopping beyond 2020 will force us to maintain a sense of caution and awareness.
 Future pandemics are now imaginable.
 Health precautions will remain crucial to the reopening and reoccupying of commercial, retail, and high-density environments.

 “Social distancing will remain a priority in the months to come so contactless will be key and services like 24/7 Parcel Lockers give shoppers choice and flexibility” said Franzi.